Green Card For Child

 Petitioner is a Green Card Holder

-As legal permanent resident of the U.S., you can petition your unmarried son or daughter to become legal permanent residents of the United States.
+As a legal permanent resident of the U.S., you can petition your unmarried son or daughter to become legal permanent residents of the United States.
 Your children fall into either two visa categories, F2A or F2B.
 The F2A category is reserved for unmarried children under 21 years of age.
 The F2B category is reserved for unmarried children over 21 years of age.
 That means that some of your children may get an immigrant visa sooner than others, depending on their age.
 Visas are issued according to annual quotas defined by law.

 Consular Process for Child Living Outside the United States

 A child who is over 18 years of age does not qualify for adjustment of status in the United States.
 Therefore, the child must wait for the Form I-130 approval in their home country.
-Once the I-130 for child is approved, the case goes through consular processing.
+Once the I-130 for the child is approved, the case goes through consular processing.

 Consular processing starts when the approved I-130 Petition is sent to the National Visa Center (NVC).
 At this step, the petitioner must submit proof of income and other documentation as required.
 The petitioner must prove that he or she has the minimum income and promise the U.S. government that the child will not become a public charge.
 A public charge is a person who depends on the government for assistance.
 If the petitioner does not meet the minimum income requirement, a joint sponsor may be used.